 Over 35 years ago our family began breeding Airedales on our country acreage in Pennsylvania.
 After the kids left for college we had our 3 females spaded and took a break from breeding.
 Our kids were always responsible for all our animals & it was too much work for us to continue at that time on our own (If you want your kids to grown into super mature and caring adults we strongly recommend animals in their lives for them to nurture and love while growing up).

 Our family loves and enjoys all kinds of animals.
 We’ve had many good loving dogs over the years.
-Also horses & their colts, a wonderful sweet gentle big mule, goats, sheep, chickens, parrots and other animals throughout the past 37+ years of being married.
-We were foster parents for both children and race horses during some of those years while running a manufacturing company with 200 employees.
+Also horses & their colts, a wonderful sweet gentle big mule, goats, sheep, chickens, parrots and other animals throughout the past 39+ years of being married.
+We were foster parents for both children and racehorses during some of those years while running a manufacturing company with 200 employees.

-Now our son Brendan and his pretty wife Oana from Romania and they also love breeding PWD puppies on their farm in Butler near Pittsburgh.
-They have 5 year old Duke and 7year old Regan to help with all the puppy chores.
+Our son Brendan and his pretty wife Oana from Romania love breeding PWD puppies on their farm in Butler near Pittsburgh.
+Luckily they have 5 year old Duke and 7 year old Regan to help with all the puppy chores.
 Having dogs of course has helped to make them more responsible little kids.
-No children should grown up without at least one dog in their life.
+No children should grow up without at least one dog in their life.

 “You cannot discover new oceans unless you have the courage to lose sight of the shore.” ~ Andre Gide